21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Many marketers figure that “assuming the close” means overdosing on confidence and cockiness.
 Nothing could be further from the truth.

-Instead, assuming the close means trusting that you’ve done the research necessary to present your target customer with an offer he or she can’t refuse.
+Instead, assuming the close means trusting that you’ve done the research necessary to present your target customer with an offer they can’t refuse.
 It has nothing to do with you and everything to do with the prospect.

 Go back to your buyer personas.
 What do you know about each member of your target audience?
 What makes them unique?